chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 What we’re doing here is:

 0. Assign our hash value to a variable (because why not?)
-0. If the URL already contains our desired hash on page load, run the <code>showComments()</code> command
+0. If the URL already contains our desired hash on page load, run the `showComments()` command
-0. If the hash changes in the URL after the page has loaded, and it matches our desired value, run the <code>showComments()</code> command
+0. If the hash changes in the URL after the page has loaded, and it matches our desired value, run the `showComments()` command

-If you remember, the <code>showComments()</code> function removes the <code>button</code> we created before—we want to do the same thing if <code>#comments</code> is in the URL and we’re loading Disqus, as we don’t want or need users to be able to load comments twice; in fact, that would be completely the opposite of what we’re trying to achieve here!
+If you remember, the `showComments()` function removes the `button` we created before—we want to do the same thing if `#comments` is in the URL and we’re loading Disqus, as we don’t want or need users to be able to load comments twice; in fact, that would be completely the opposite of what we’re trying to achieve here!

 ---

 Almost there!
-Let’s create a failsafe—if our <code>button</code> no longer exists when the <code>showComments()</code> function is run, that means we’ve already loaded the comments, so we shouldn’t do it again.
+Let’s create a failsafe—if our `button` no longer exists when the `showComments()` function is run, that means we’ve already loaded the comments, so we shouldn’t do it again.

 <aside><p>This isn’t actually ideal.
-What would be best would be to attach a callback function after Disqus has finished loading comments and disable our <code>button</code> until it succeeds/fails.
+What would be best would be to attach a callback function after Disqus has finished loading comments and disable our `button` until it succeeds/fails.
 Unfortunately, since an update to Disqus in 2012, this doesn’t seem to work as intended anymore.
 If you know any more about this, please let me know in the [comments](#comments "Jump to the comments").</p></aside>

 {% highlight javascript %}
 function showComments() {